homan-uppu/writing/2-Essays/I'd appreciate your feedback.md

 Attack the foundation.
 Provide evidence or an explanation.
 Elevate your feelings into explanations.

 At the very end of your feedback, I'd appreciate hearing from you the difference in how you felt before and after you read the essay, and what questions the essay has spawned in your mind.
 You will certainly have questions / ideas that pop up in your mind that I haven't had because we are different.
 I want to steal the good ones.

+Giving great feedback is a lot of effort.
+Reading an essay thoroughly, thinking deeply and writing feedback could take an hour or many.
+Why should you go through this effort to help me seek truth?

+I think there are many benefits to challenging yourself to think more critically, but I think one outshines them all.
+By giving me great feedback I will hold you in high regard.
+I will want to collaborate with you.
+I will want to invite you to everything I do.
+I will want to share with you ideas much sooner without fleshing them out as much.
+I believe great thinking is severely lacking in our world, and by demonstrating your ability to think, I will have no choice but to try and collaborate with you in some sense - whether that's helping you craft your own ideas, implement them, whatever it may be.

+Now, if I were you, I'd stop and ask the question: "Is this person even going to do something meaningful?".
+Because if you believe that I'm not going to achieve much in the world, you probably shouldn't prioritize giving me feedback on my writing because the returns on your investment would be quite low: the most you'd get is probably my feedback on your writing.

+But if you believe that there's a chance that I may do something big someday that could change the world in a meaningful way, then the expected return on investment would be much, much higher because by taking the time to give me great feedback, you greatly increase the likelihood of me wanting to collaborate with you.

+I have some big ideas in my mind that I do believe will meaningfully impact the world.
+Give me great feedback to increase the chances of us working on them together.
+And of course, by work on them with me I mean that you too will shape and own those ideas because as I said: I'm deluded.

 ---